 Why cats really need to join you in the bathroom

 Cats love to follow their owners in and out of every room and the bathroom is no exception.
-It’s not just because you try to exclude your cat from that particular room the most that makes it all the more determined to follow you in.

 There are a number of very important objectives behind gaining entry to the bathroom.
 One (or all) of the following reasons could apply to your cat.